Abdulsarhan/sff/README.md

 # A valid key can contain: letters, hyphens and underscores.
 Other kinds of characters are not permitted to be used in keys.
 # And a value can be either a 32 bit signed int or a 32 bit float, which is big enough for most use cases.
 # Ints can easily convert to bools, so you can convert the int to a bool if you want a bool.
-# I might add strings in the future, but that's about it.
 # The key-value pairs can have as few or as many spaces as you want.
 You can forgo spaces alltogether.

 Basic Syntax: